TonyFiuma/CalculatorJava/CalculatorExerciseJava110123/README.md

 root(double a, double b) - which returns the bth root of "a" logarithm(double a, double b) - which returns the base "b" logarithm of "a" Modify the TestCalculator class to verify that the added methods work correctly.

-This is just one example and there are many other things you can do to extend this exercise, but it should give you an idea of ​​how to create a program in Java that uses classes and methods to implement a calculator.